-I don’t think it gives me much reason to reschedule the show (i figure the people who really want to see me play live will be there regardless of what’s on the idiot box), but i do think it’s a pretty funny thing to compete with. you’ve got an awards ceremony that happens once a year and will almost definitely be full of almost no surprises at all (at least in terms of who wins what), and then you’ve got a live show that’s also only going to happen once this year, in all likelihood, where no one really knows who’s going to take home the award for “best mid-performance monologue”. you can always videotape, or dv-r, or —hot tamale —TiVo the oscars. i’m not sure it works quite the same way with a live gig, unless you get someone to capture the whole performance with a video camera and then they give you the tape.
+I don’t think it gives me much reason to reschedule the show.
+I figure the people who really want to see me play live will be there regardless of what’s on the idiot box.
+But I do think it’s a pretty funny thing to compete with.
+You’ve got an awards ceremony that happens once a year and will almost definitely be full of almost no surprises at all (at least in terms of who wins what), and then you’ve got a live show that’s also only going to happen once this year, in all likelihood, where no one really knows who’s going to take home the award for “best mid-performance monologue”.
+You can always videotape, or DV-R, or —hot tamale —TiVo the Oscars.
+I’m not sure it works quite the same way with a live gig, unless you get someone to capture the whole performance with a video camera and then they give you the tape.

-maybe i should have a post-show academy awards house party or something to capitalize on the occasion. it would have to be at someone else’s house, though. someone with a big living room.
+Maybe I should have a post-show Academy Awards house party or something to capitalize on the occasion.
+It would have to be at someone else’s house, though.
+Someone with a big living room.

-i still think it demands more of the listener than anything i’ve done in a while, but it isn’t impenetrable. there’s a lot of melody, and a lot of catchy moments. they’re just leavened with more curve balls and tabasco sauce than is usually the case. the catchiest, least-messed-with song on the whole album is sung to jesus, if you can believe it, and it’s not all that ironic. another song that would probably be the first “single” off of the album in an alternate universe is made up of equal parts catchy piano pounding, demented falsetto singing, and synthesizer flatulence. there’s an instrumental track that isn’t over in a flash, and is probably as close as i get to ambient music. there are three songs that are about eight minutes long apiece and keep tearing themselves down and rebuilding until they simply dissolve. there’s one song that was written in a dream. there’s a closing track that isn’t like anything i’ve ever done before and seems to sum up the whole album without really summing up anything at all.
+I still think it demands more of the listener than anything I’ve done in a while, but it isn’t impenetrable.
+There’s a lot of melody, and a lot of catchy moments.
+They’re just leavened with more curveballs and tabasco sauce than usual.
+The catchiest, least-messed-with song on the whole album is sung to Jesus, if you can believe it, and it’s not all that ironic.
+Another song that would probably be the first “single” off of the album in an alternate universe is made up of equal parts catchy piano pounding, demented falsetto singing, and synthesizer flatulence.
+There’s an instrumental track that isn’t over in a flash and is probably as close as I get to ambient music.
+There are three songs that are about eight minutes long apiece and keep tearing themselves down and rebuilding until they dissolve.
+There’s one song that was written in a dream.
+There’s a closing track that isn’t like anything I’ve ever done before and seems to sum up the whole album without summing up anything at all.

-there really is a village called intercourse, by the way. it’s in pennsylvania. something about the idea of a sign that says “welcome to intercourse!” cracks me up.
+There really is a village called Intercourse, by the way.
+It’s in Pennsylvania.
+Something about the idea of a sign that says, “Welcome to Intercourse,” cracks me up.